 Being active helps burn excess calories and fats that are not needed by the body.
-If we consume more calories than we burn off, we gain weight easily and the lack of movement makes it even harder to get rid of excess belly fat.
+If we consume more calories than we burn off, we gain weight, and the lack of movement makes it even harder to get rid of excess belly fat.
 To begin, make it a habit to incorporate exercise into our daily or even weekly routine.

-The accumulation of belly fat is highly correlated to our diet pattern and eating habits.
+The accumulation of belly fat is highly correlated to our diet patterns and eating habits.
 By adhering to a healthy and balanced diet regime, we can control the ratio of belly fat that deposits in the body.
 If you have indeed exceeded the ideal belly fat recommended, managing your diet can also help to rid of any excess.

-A diet that is high in fiber and low in carbohydrates is an effective way to reduce the amount of visceral fat build up.
-The ideal meal plan should include healthy fats like avocado, salmon fish and olive oil as well as plenty of lean meats, poultry and lots of vegetables and fruits.
+A diet that is high in fiber and low in carbohydrates is an effective way to reduce the amount of visceral fat build-up.
+The ideal meal plan should include healthy fats like avocado, salmon fish, and olive oil as well as plenty of lean meats, poultry, and lots of vegetables and fruits.